HCI:

 • What happens if it leads to record profits, but a 10% workforce reduction, would you still do it?

-• What happens if its only a 5% workforce reduction?
+• What happens if it’s only a 5% workforce reduction?

-• What happens if its a 0.1% (1 person laid off for every 1000)?
+• What happens if it’s a 0.1% (1 person laid off for every 1000)?

-• What happens if its you that is laid off?
+• What happens if it’s you that is laid off?

 UPS for example had the largest layoff in 116 years, totaling 12,000 workers.
 One of the reason the layoffs happened, as the CEO mentioned in an earnings call, was that machine learning allows salespeople to put together proposals without having to ask pricing experts for guidance.